ShunSakurai/check_forbidden/README.md

 - Create a tk pane for displaying and filtering the result

 ### Maybe later
-- Add an ability to choose multiple bilingual files from different folders
 - Get rid of { brackets } in the bilingual file field
 - Add settings to specify CSV delimiters
 - Add an ability to handle non-memoQ files